lunalilabs/M3MATH/README.md

 - **Multilingual conversion.** After the above conversions, each problem is converted into aligned English and Chinese variants.

+### 💥Seed Data Selection for Instantiation

+We select the exact-answer subset of Omni-MATH-2 with a difficulty level of ≥5 as our seed dataset.
+This manually revised subset is well-suited for M3MATH expansion, as it provides challenging tasks while excluding non-standard instances (e.g., proofs and estimations) to ensure reliable, automatic evaluation.

-🌟 **Characterization of seed data and M3MATH composition**. (a) Difficulty distribution of the selected seed problems from Omni-MATH-2-Filtered. (b) Composition of M3MATH.
-Although each seed problem is initially expanded into eight disciplinary candidate instances, the composition of M3MATH is derived from the final validated dataset rather than from the raw candidate pool.
+🌟 **Characterization of the seed data and the generated dataset**.
+Although each seed problem is initially expanded into eight disciplinary candidate instances, the actual composition is derived from the final validated dataset rather than from the raw candidate pool.

 <p align="center">
   <img src="assets/difficulty.png" width="48%" alt="Difficulty distribution of seed data">